Skip to main content

 Meet Our Team

-The Research Computing Services team works across the University to help support the computational, data, and technology needs of our researcher community through consultation, training, collaborative projects, and a range of resources and services.
+The Research Computing and Data Services team works across the University to help support the computational, data, and technology needs of our research community through consultation, training, collaborative projects, and a range of resources and services.

-We work closely with our colleagues in Cyberinfrastructure who develop and operate computing, storage, and data transfer systems and platforms.
+We work closely with our colleagues in Cyberinfrastructure, who lead and manage the University Data Center, computing, storage, networking, and data transfer systems and capabilities.

 Jackie Milhans